-Six courses chosen from MDPH 401-410 and PHYS 407 and one course chosen from PHYS 410-460.
-One of these courses may be replaced by an appropriate course from another subject, the choice of courses is subject to the approval of the Programme Director.
+Seven courses from MDPH 401-410 and one course from PHYS 410-460; one of these courses may be replaced by an appropriate course from another subject, the choice of courses is subject to the approval of the Programme Director.

-P: 56 points at 300-level, approved by the Head of Department of Physics and Astronomy.
+P: 90 points at 300-level, approved by the Head of Department .